 In this case study we seek an explanation to the research question: How do eco-innovation drivers shape processes in value-creating networks?

 At the outset of this paper, we defined the context of eco-innovations as those incremental improvements to existing assets (i.e. ships, facilities) with end-of-pipe technologies and cleaner processes with the purpose to retrofit them and improve their overall environmental performance.
-This type of improvements fall into the modifications realm of the eco-innovation framework [50].
-The case study, however, highlights how actors in the network can further develop the retrofit concept into a slightly more radical eco-innovation with a greater stake into eco-efficiency (Figure 1).
-The eco-efficiency idea manifested in the network’s attempted goal to propose shipping firms customers a service of “one-stop” retrofit in a Danish harbor.
-The service idea characterized by each individual supplier contributing with one component to improve the ratio of energy use per unit of fuel in the old ship.
-The partners in the network in collaboration with the end-user tried to align the different technological concepts into this “green retrofit” value proposition.
-This case fits well into similar situations in the context of eco-innovation, however studied under different theoretical scopes as business ecosystems [87], stakeholder constellations [12] or value-creating networks [13], [14].
-In this study we elaborated an analytical framework based on the last, as this accounted for a process perspective which highlights the interactions and practices by the actors involved in the eco-innovation development over time.
+This type of improvement falls into the modifications realm of the eco-innovation framework [50].
+The case study, however, highlights how actors in the network can further develop the retrofit concept into a slightly more radical eco-innovation with a greater stake in eco-efficiency (Figure 1).
+The eco-efficiency idea manifested in the network’s attempted goal to offer shipping firms’ customers a service of “one-stop” retrofit in a Danish harbor.
+The service idea was characterized by each individual supplier contributing one component to improve the ratio of energy use per unit of fuel in the old ship.
+The partners in the network, in collaboration with the end-user, tried to align the different technological concepts into this “green retrofit” value proposition.
+This case fits well into similar situations in the context of eco-innovation, but studied under different theoretical scopes as business ecosystems [87], stakeholder constellations [12], or value-creating networks [13], [14].
+In this study, we elaborated an analytical framework based on the last, as this accounted for a process perspective which highlights the interactions and practices by the actors involved in the eco-innovation development over time.

-As highlighted in our literature review section, an eco-innovation process was foremost dealing with aspects of network dynamics, i.e. how actors interact among them, but also how changes in the environment impact these sort of relations.
-Taking a longitudinal instance in the analysis of the value-creating network and its eco-innovation process, also allowed us to unveil how the interaction of regulations and technological advantages creates a window of opportunity for eco-innovations.
-Sulphur regulations on marine fuels, as the regulatory driver in this case study have generated lot of research in terms to what extent they push the development of cleaner technologies [7], [30], [88].
-These drivers are often assumed independent in the literature, but our case study shows that they interact and as such have some consequences in the type of expected eco-innovation.
+As highlighted in our literature review section, an eco-innovation process deals with aspects of network dynamics, i.e. how actors interact among them, but also how changes in the environment impact these relations.
+Taking a longitudinal perspective in the analysis of the value-creating network and its eco-innovation process, also allowed us to unveil how the interaction of regulations and technological advantages create a window of opportunity for eco-innovations.
+Sulphur regulations on marine fuels, as the regulatory driver in this case study, have generated lot of research in terms of to what extent they push the development of cleaner technologies [7], [30], [88].
+These drivers are often assumed independent in the literature, but our case study shows that they interact and as such, have some consequences in the type of expected eco-innovation.
 The current market situation of the shipping business provides challenges to environmental technologies.
-In particular, shipowners will not have enough motivation to install environmental technologies, if law does not require this.
-The shipping firm in our case study, which is a representative of the overall shipping business globally, is that of reducing operational costs.
-A large share of these costs are associated to fuel consumption.
-Retrofitting the vessel to gain efficiency is thus one aspect in which market drivers (high fuel prices) interacts with the other driver (technology push).
+In particular, ship-owners will not have enough motivation to install environmental technologies, if the law does not require this.
+The shipping firm in our case study, which is a representative of the overall shipping business globally, is primarily interested in reducing operational costs.
+A large share of these costs is associated with fuel consumption.
+Retro-fitting the vessel to gain efficiency is thus one aspect in which market drivers (high fuel prices) interact with another driver (technology push).
 Besides the market pull and technology push drivers, new regulations from IMO and the EU set strict guidelines on SOX, NOX, or the type of marine fuel to be used on board.
 Several suppliers are in the business of energy efficiency improvements, and this is shown in the type of value proposition offered by the network partners.